Artificial Intelligence and Dual Contract: Introduction

 \section{Introduction}

-Platforms are increasingly adopting Artificial Intelligence (henceforth, AI) algorithms (for example, the ChatGPT (\cite{ouyang2022training}) and \cite{eloundou2023gpts}) to intelligentize services and price their products, and this tendency is likely to be extended to other business areas, particularly contract design.
-In this paper, we ask whether contracting algorithms may "autonomously" learn to be incentive compatible, especially for the contracting problem with multiple sides, which we also refer to as the \emph{multi-sided contracting} problem.
-We emphasize that AI algorithms can be used to automatically optimize the terms of a contract by taking into account the preferences of both sides and the legal and economic environment in which the agreement must be implemented.
-Note that this contract negotiation process is automatic, requiring very little external guidance.

-In light of these developments, concerns have been voiced by scholars and organizations alike, that AI algorithms may create an \emph{AI alignment problem} due to differences between the specified reward function and what relevant humans (the designer, the user, others affected by the agent's behavior) actually value (see \cite{hadfield2019incomplete} and \cite{gabriel2020artificial}).
-We highlight that this AI alignment problem has a clear analogy to the principal-agent problem (see \cite{hadfield2019incomplete}), and the analysis of incentive compatibility for the incomplete contracting via AI algorithms can provide an insightful framework for understanding the alignment among algorithms.
+In the wake of recent advancements, a growing chorus of scholars and organizations has sounded the alarm regarding the potential for Artificial Intelligence (AI) algorithms to create an \emph{AI alignment problem}.
+This phenomenon arises when the specified reward function diverges from the actual values of relevant stakeholders, including designers, users, and those affected by the agent's behavior (see \cite{gabriel2020artificial} and \cite{eloundou2023gpts}).
+Notably, this issue bears a striking resemblance to the classic principal-agent problem (see \cite{hadfield2019incomplete}), where misaligned incentives can lead to suboptimal outcomes.
+We propose that the analytical framework of incomplete contracting, adapted to the context of AI algorithms, offers a fruitful approach to understanding the alignment of incentives among algorithms and mitigating the AI alignment problem.